 But Europe presents different challenges than China's domestic market.
 Regulatory requirements are stricter, charging infrastructure varies dramatically between countries, and consumer preferences lean heavily toward SUVs and crossovers rather than sedans.
 That's likely why Xu hinted at local manufacturing - not just to avoid hefty import tariffs, but to customize vehicles for European tastes and regulations.

 The showroom strategy signals Xiaomi's commitment to premium positioning rather than online-only sales.
-While has moved away from traditional dealerships, seems to believe European customers still want to touch and feel before buying, especially for a $40,000+ purchase from a relatively new automotive player.
+While Tesla has moved away from traditional dealerships, Xiaomi seems to believe European customers still want to touch and feel before buying, especially for a $40,000+ purchase from a relatively new automotive player.